munificent/game-programming-patterns/book/introduction.markdown

 other books to build it out.

 It's easy to <span name="tragedy">underappreciate</span> this.
-After all, friends won't look at your home and say, &ldquo;Wow, nice wiring!&rdquo; But without it, I can guarantee they will notice when you flip the lightswitch and your beautiful chandelier doesn't turn on.
+After all, friends won't look at your home and say, "Wow, nice wiring!"
+But without it, I can guarantee they will notice when you flip the lightswitch and your beautiful chandelier doesn't turn on.